GoogleCloudPlatform/webapp2/docs/features.rst

     if __name__ == '__main__':
         main()

-The ``RequestHandler``, ``Request``, ``Response`` and ``WSGIApplication`` classes are compatible with the webapp API.
-Migrating from webapp is intended to be a breeze.

-All the documentation and examples for webapp will work with webapp2.
+Everybody starting with App Engine must know a bit of webapp.
+And you you can use webapp2 exactly like webapp, following the official tutorials, and learn the new features later, as you go.
+This makes webapp2 insanely easy to learn.

 Also, the SDK libraries that use webapp can be used with webapp2 as they are or with minimal adaptations.

-This makes webapp2 insanely easy to learn.
-Everybody starting with App Engine must know a bit of webapp.
-And webapp2 is its natural evolution -- you can use it like webapp, following the official tutorials, and learn the new and advanced features later, as you go.

 Compatible with latest WebOb